A Guide to the Magnetosphere

 Saturn’s moon Titan

 Titan is another place of interest for scientists because it has a thick atmosphere.
 It doesn’t generate its own magnetosphere.
-But it is believed that it protected by Saturn.
+But it is believed that it is protected by Saturn.
 This is why Titan can still sustain a thick atmosphere with vital protection from solar winds.

 Its orbit is unusual.
 It rotates on its side facing the sun.
 So, its magnetic poles are not close to its geographic poles.
 They jump from place to place.
 It can even have 4 poles at times.
 Despite having a slower rotation, it’s enough to generate a magnetic field.